Last Updated on

 In reality though that couldn’t be further from the truth.
 Not only can you install free add-ons as well as those you buy from the Marketplace in the sim, but it is also remarkably easy to do it.
 Simply a case of dragging and dropping files in Windows.
 This means we can expect to see a huge quantity (and therefore varying quality of addons) over the coming years and means even those without the budget to buy the inevitable high-end aircraft will be able to add extra playability in the form of new airports, scenery and aircraft liveries without spending a dime.

 Even professional scenery company ORBX has released a freeware airport to help promote its payware range.
-Everybody is getting in on the act!
+Everybody is getting in on the act and you can always get hold of

 Microsoft themselves have continued to busily keep adding new content into the environment in the shape of World Updates which have taken large sections of the globe and upgraded what came initially.